sauravkhanal/JSONAPI/README.md

 - **No Hit Count Limits:** Enjoy the freedom of unlimited usage with no restrictions on hit counts.
 Use the platform without any limitations on the number of requests.

+- **No Need to Sign In:** Experience hassle-free access with no mandatory sign-in requirements.
+Benefit from the service without the need for user authentication.